vesterheim/gold-medalist-portfolio/_artists/langseth--marlyn-harvey.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
 My mother and her brother, Paul Agrimson, started my woodcarving career in 1985.
-My uncle gave a Kubbestol blank to carve!
+My uncle gave me a _kubbestol_ blank to carve!
 Our tools were hand-made from old files and saw blades.
-I soon realized, being a slow-learning Norwegian; it would take several lifetimes to carve the Acanthus plant.
+I soon realized, being a slow-learning Norwegian, it would take several lifetimes to carve the acanthus style.
 That began the search for carving classes.
-I have learned from eleven instructors in subjects that range from carving to painting in the Norwegian tradition.
-After retirement I opened a wood carving shop in Minneiska, Minnesota in 1990 and still enjoy the challenge and taking more classes.
+I have learned from 11 instructors in subjects that range from carving to painting in the Norwegian tradition.
+After retirement in 1990, I opened a woodcarving shop in Minneiska, Minnesota, and still enjoy the challenge and taking more classes.

 - Marlyn Langseth, 2008